Birama Gaye

-Birama Gaye (born 1964) is a Mauritanian football manager.
+Birama Gaye (born 1964) is a Mauritanian football manager and former footballer and basketballer.

+Playing career

+Gaye played for "many national clubs" in Mauritania, and also represented the Mauritania national basketball team during the 1980s.

+Managerial career

-Gaye has managed Mauritanean clubs ASC Nasr de Sebkha and ASC Tevragh-Zeïne.
+Gaye has managed Mauritanian clubs ASC Nasr de Sebkha where he resigned in April 2003, and ASC Tevragh-Zeïne.

-He has managed the Mauritania national football team on several occasions, most recently in 2000.
+He has managed the Mauritania national football team between 1994 and 1995, 2000, and 2007.